Black Rhino in Zambia — History, Loss, and Recovery

 Elusiveness & Sightings: Black rhinos are inherently solitary and shy — making sightings in the wild rare even where populations grow.
 For safari guests, knowing they exist here is a big part of the conservation story, even if viewing opportunities remain limited.

-Local Conservation Partnerships: Efforts by NLCP, DNPW, and partners offer a model of community engagement, law enforcement integration, and long-term species planning that could, over time, support expansion to other parks.
+Local Conservation Partnerships: Efforts by North Luangwa Conservation Program (NLCP) and partners offer a model of landscape conservation through community engagement, law enforcement integration, and long-term species planning that will, over time, support expansion to other parks.

 Kutandala Camp: the only camp existing today in the heart of Rhino country - signs of Rhino abound and sightings are possible (though far from guaranteed!)